 - Recommended Technology - This program requires Jupyter Notebook for completion of problem sets and Adobe or other PDF viewer for reading articles. - Working Offline - While the Coursera platform has an integrated Jupyter Notebook system, you can work offline on your own computer by installing Python 3.5+ and the Jupyter software packages.
-For more details, consult the Jupyter Notebook FAQ.
+For more details, consult the Jupyter Notebook FAQ Opens in a new tab.